Welcome! I'm so glad you’re here.

 CONTACT US

-* Please enter
+* Please enter NAME

-* Please enter
+* Please enter TEL.

-* Please enter
+* Please enter E-MAIL

-Please enter
+Please enter DETAILS

 THE ART OF FEELING AT HOME - Guided Practices

-The book weaves together stories, insights, and practical tools for navigating trauma through mindfulness and creativity.
 These meditations are an integral part of that journey, offering a gentle and supportive space to reconnect with yourself, cultivate resilience, and discover inner peace.

-If you are navigating the effects of PTSD or other challenges, consider practicing with a trusted friend or therapist to ensure a safe environment for your healing.
+If you are navigating the effects of PTSD or other challenges, please consider practicing with a trusted friend or therapist to ensure a safe environment for your healing.
 Having a supportive presence can help create a nurturing space, allowing you to engage more fully in this journey toward renewal and wholeness.

 Read more